MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/pnputil-return-values.md

 The following table includes some of the more common values that the PnPUtil tool returns:

 * `ERROR_SUCCESS` (0): The requested operation completed successfully.
-* `ERROR_NO_MORE_ITEMS` (259): For every device the driver matches on, the specified driver was not a better match than what is currently installed on the device, or the driver did not match on any devices on the system.
 * `ERROR_SUCCESS_REBOOT_REQUIRED` (3010): The requested operation completed successfully and a system reboot is required.
 For example, if the  `/install /add-driver` options were specified, one or more devices were successfully installed and a system reboot is required to finalize installation.
 * `ERROR_SUCCESS_REBOOT_INITIATED` (1641): The operation was successful and a system reboot is underway because the `/reboot` option was specified.